Using Reporting Tools

 - by group (if you have set up groups)

-To access this list select the relevant Moodle course, and then choose Participants from the People block (accessed from the Course Toolkit on the left of your Moodle page).
+- Select the relevant Moodle course, and then choose Participants from the menu on the left of the page.

 Note: You can also access this 'report' via the Action menu (cog), selecting More.
 Then select the Users tab and click on Enrolled users.